eltoroit/student-progress/@ELTOROIT/README.md

     -   Company (if private)
     -   City
 -   Add a note to the exercise, like "We took a break while doing the exercise"
--   Swap chart to display horizontally, not vertically.
 -   Add a timer for breaks
 -   Let the instructor connect via phone/tablet
 -   Stoping an active exercise should change the time only